GunnerStone/NeedLR/README.md

 - Open3D
 - Mayavi
 - fpsample (for FPS downsampling)
-- Other dependencies listed in `requirements.txt`.
+- Other dependencies listed in `environment.yml`.

 ### Installing